j-w-wu/j-w-wu.github.io/index.md

 **Jun Wei Wu (武军伟)** received the B.S. degree in electrical engineering from shandong university, Jinan, China, in 2008, and the Ph.D. degree in radio physics from wuhan university, Wuhan, China, in 2015.
-From 2012 to 2014, he worked as a visiting scholar at the center for computational electromagnetics, university of illinois at urbana–champaign(UIUC), USA.
+From 2012 to 2014, he worked as a visiting scholar at the center for computational electromagnetics, university of illinois at urbana–champaign (UIUC), USA.
 He is currently an associate professor with southeast university, Nanjing, China, where he is also with the state key laboratory of millimeter waves.
-He is a IEEE member.
+He is an IEEE member.

 ### Research Interests